University Health Services is an appointment based wellness center.

 Please note: Patients who are late will be rescheduled and charged a no-show fee.
 Those who miss a scheduled appointment will be charged a no-show fee.
-The fees vary according to clinic.
+The fees vary according to clinic and appointment type.

 Students being evaluated at the Health Center for medical issues may receive a Verification of Visit, which documents date and time.
 These do not constitute a medical excuse from work or classes.
 Documentation of restrictions in physical activity or home care are provided as appropriate.
 The University Health Services does not provide “class excuses” for routine visits or minor medical issues.

 Services and Appointments offered by our General Medical Clinics:

 Quality health care for students with illnesses or injuries: